Protestant views on Mary: Martin Luther

 Despite Luther's polemics against his Roman Catholic opponents over issues concerning Mary and the saints, theologians appear to agree that Luther adhered to the Marian decrees of the ecumenical councils and dogmas of the church.
-He held fast to the belief that Mary was a perpetual virgin and the Theotokos or Mother of God.
+He held fast to the belief that Mary was a perpetual virgin, and the Theotokos or Mother of God.
 Special attention is given to the assertion that Luther, some 300 years before the dogmatization of the Immaculate Conception by Pope Pius IX in 1854, was a firm adherent of that view.
 Others maintain that Luther in later years changed his position on the Immaculate Conception, which, at that time was undefined in the Church, maintaining however the sinlessness of Mary throughout her life.
 Regarding the Assumption of Mary, he stated that the Bible did not say anything about it.
 Important to him was the belief that Mary and the saints do live on after death.
 "Throughout his career as a priest-professor-reformer, Luther preached, taught, and argued about the veneration of Mary with a verbosity that ranged from childlike piety to sophisticated polemics.
 His views are intimately linked to his Christocentric theology and its consequences for liturgy and piety."
 Luther, while revering Mary, came to criticize the "Papists" for blurring the line, between high admiration of the grace of God wherever it is seen in a human being, and religious service given to another creature.
-He considered the Roman Catholic practice of celebrating saints' days and making intercessory requests addressed especially to Mary and other departed saints to be idolatry.
+He considered the Roman Catholic practice of making intercessory requests addressed especially to Mary and other departed saints to be idolatry.

 John Calvin

 John Calvin accepted Mary's perpetual virginity and the title "Mother of God", in a qualified sense.
-He considered himself the real follower of Mary because he freed her from misuses of these titles and undeserved "Papist" honour which is due only to Jesus Christ, and for returning this honour to him alone.
+However, he takes extreme exception to what he regards as the excessive veneration of the "Papists", honour which is due only to Jesus Christ.
 Calvin stated that Mary cannot be the advocate of the faithful, since she needs God's grace as much as any other human being.
 If the Catholic Church praises her as Queen of Heaven, it is blasphemous and contradicts her own intention, because she is praised and not God.

 Calvin expressed deep concern over its possible "superstitious" use of the title "Mother of God" from the teachings of the Council of Ephesus:

 I do not doubt that there has been some ignorance in their having reproved this mode of speech, — that the Virgin Mary is the Mother of God … I cannot dissemble that it is found to be a bad practice ordinarily to adopt this title in speaking of this Virgin: and, for my part, I cannot consider such language as good, proper, or suitable… for to say, the Mother of God for the Virgin Mary, can only serve to harden the ignorant in their superstitions.